dehartz/jupyter-vagrant-box/README.md

 - Install theano by default

 ### License
 This repo is a fork of https://github.com/antonpirker/jupyter-vagrant-box.
-All commits/code prior to the fork are licensed under the original owner's license(First license in LICENSE file).
-All subsequent commits/code is licensed under my license(Second license in LICENSE file).
+All commits/code prior to the fork are licensed under the original owner's license(First license starting from the top in LICENSE file).
+All subsequent commits/code is licensed under my license(Second license starting from the top in LICENSE file).